Ncamsile/Ncamsile/README.md

 git and github vs vsc

 28/04/2022
-As a programe today we created file images ,css and index.html and link the links and about me
+As a programe today we created file images ,css and index.html